joeyjojo/blog-site/content/blog/2019-06-12_the_uncomfortable_world_of_constan_discovery/index.md

 ---
-title: The uncomfortable world of constant discovery or the difference between Delivery and Product teams
+title: "\"The uncomfortable world of constant discovery\" or \"The difference between Delivery and Product teams\""
 date: "2019-06-12T10:00:00.000Z"
 description: A look at the differences between 'Product' teams and 'Delivery' teams
 published: true